-18) Other than GPA, what data/evidence is used to determine whether students have achieved the stated outcomes for the Core requirement?
-(What evidence and analytical approaches do you use to assess which of the student learning outcomes have been achieved more or less well?)
+14) Other than GPA, wheat data/evidence is used to determine whether graduates have achieved the stated outcomes for the degree?
+(What evidence and analytical approaches do you use to assess which of the student learning outcomes are being achieved more or less well?